 These restorations are used to restore the structure, function and appearance of a tooth that's been damaged or decayed, alleviating tooth pain you may be experiencing.

-Why are dental fillings used?
+When are dental fillings used?

 Tooth fillings can fix fractures, cracks, or tooth decay.
 They help restore functionality to your tooth and in some circumstances, dental fillings can be used to make cosmetic improvements to your smile.